21-Gene Assay to Inform Chemotherapy Benefit in Node-Positive Breast Cancer

 Population

-Postmenopausal, node-positive, ER-positive breast cancer patients
+Postmenopausal women with node-positive, ER-positive breast cancer

 Comparator